cwhendrix/College-Projects/README.md

 420
 As the last three lines, write the information about the optimal combination, in the format described above.
 Please don’t write anything else into the file.

-### Homework 2 - Greedy Algorithm for Traveling Salesman Problem
+### Homework 2 - Greedy Algorithm for Knapsack Problem
 Files: Homework2.py, knapsack_input.txt

 Reads a file named knapsack_input.txt specifying an instance of the knapsack problem.
 The file will contain repea=ng blocks of three lines with this format:
 - Item_name (a string of at most 32 characters)
 - Item_weight (an integer)